Bajortski/website/README.md

 # Website
-My attempt at a simplistic website
+My attempt at a simplistic website, you can hack this or something.
+I'm not currently hosting this on anything.